darksonic2112/BOXX-Type-Controller/README.md

 - Enhances durability of the backplates
 - Support Beam: 10mm diameter x 20mm height

+### Cable Management
+- For the cables that connect the key-switches to the e.g. arduino
+- Cable management structure: 10mm x 10mm
+- Cable management hole: 5mm x 5mm

 ## BOXX Controllers

 ### Sample BOXX
-- The sample BOXX is all the module components above put together.
-Since I couldn't find a good way to represent the key-switch-holes as a component, you have to drill them yourself.
+- The Sample BOXX is all module components above (except cable management) put together.
+Since I couldn't find a good way to represent the key-switch-holes as a component, you have to arve them out yourself, if you are unhappy with the layout.
 - Key-switch-holes 14mm x 14mm x 10mm (5mm outside of the controller + 5mm reinforcements)
 - Key-switch-hole reinforcements: 5mm thick (custom shaped for each layout so no length/width)
 - Hole at the connection point: 5mm (each side) x 80mm x 20mm

+### DARKSONIC BOXX
+- The DARKSONIC BOXX is a bit more customized to my liking.
+Includes cable magement, a spot for the Arduino-micro to fit in, and an oval hole that fits a 12mm x 6mm USB-C female.
+I generated the Text through "Text2STL" and used the font "Brown Beige" and reinforced it with a 5mm thick backplate.
+Additionally the Edges are smoothed out a bit.
+- Has same measurements as the Sample BOXX
+- A "No Name Alternative" is included, if you like the overall design but not the name :,)